-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, a mixed bag of 90s... well, classics may be a strong word.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, a mixed bag of 1990s... well, classics may be a strong word.
 Games that existed?
 Yes, let's go with that.
-90s games that existed.
+1990s games that existed.

 Before the internet became omnipresent, before the indie game revolution, there was a model called 'shareware'.
 The idea was that developers could release new games cheaply, leaving distribution to fans and companies willing to act as distributors.
 Gamers meanwhile could get huge chunks of free game—for a long time, a third or more was deemed reasonable—with the option to send a cheque through the post and get the rest in about 28 days.
 Some people actually did this.
 Supposedly, anyway.
-All those pirated copies of Doom back in the 90s had to have come from
+All those pirated copies of Doom back in the '90s had to have come from somewhere, I guess.

 Let's take a trip back in time to those days, with an example of one of these compilations, a little random action, and a bit of try-before-you-buy nostalgia from the ancient days of 1995.

 The shareware boom was an interesting time for PC gaming.
 Other systems too, of course, but who cares about those?
 As you'd expect, the majority of it was absolute pap—endless rip-offs of games like Pac-man and Mario Bros, generic platformers, cheaply turned out trash and incredibly bad ideas that have mostly been deservedly forgotten, and only really got any distribution because coverdisc editors and makers of compilations like this needed something to fill a 650MB CD.
 That might not sound like a lot, but this was the era where most shareware devs were writing for for 1.44MB floppy disks.